Skip to main content

 • Can it preserve a live copy of operational data in your own systems?

+Your operational data is the asset most likely to outlive your current vendor, so check how easily you can get it out in a usable, consistent shape.
 Many EV charging teams underestimate how often they will need to reuse data outside the vendor's UI.

 You will likely want your own access to: